EyesOfNetworkCommunity/notifier/README.md

 This change affect the contact field in rules configurations.
 Now, to you'll specify not the contact email, but the contact login.

-Command change too. you'll need to specify a new field in command (-M) to give contact mail informations to notifier.
+Command change too. you'll need to specify a new field in command (-M - Nagios macro $CONTACTEMAIL$) to give contact mail informations to notifier.
-The previously field for contact email (-C) going contact name.
+The previously field for contact email (-C - Nagios macro $CONTACTNAME$) going contact name.

 ### V2.1
 The new release v2.1 include notifications tracking.